 We’ve developed the world’s first mobile multi-hop mesh network.
-With the Anyfi SDK, that power is brought to your enterprise’s WiFi.
+With Anyfi software, that power is brought to your Wi-Fi network.

 As the number of users on the Anyfi network rises, so does the coverage area of each traditional Access Point.
 Each user device connected to the internet through the Anyfi network effectively becomes a dynamic, mobile Access Point available to others.
 If an Anyfi user is not in connection range of a traditional Access Point, they automatically connect to another user in range.
 We call each of these range extending user connections a “hop”.